Micro Master's Degree in Managing Employment Relations and Employment Law

 • Characteristics;

-• Mechanisms for establishing contracts; or expressed and implied terms
+• Mechanisms for establishing contracts or expressed and implied terms

 • Laws and regulations related to health and safety; discipline; information confidentiality; working time; paternity or maternity leave; harassment or bullying; management of change; grievance and dismissal; intellectual property: copyrights, patents; protected disclosure/whistle-blowing; alcohol, drugs or smoking; legislation of employment; Work and Families Act 2006, Sex Discrimination Act 1995/1997, Race Relations Act 1992, Race Relations Amendment Act 2000, Disability Discrimination Acts 1995 and 2005; and legislation in own country.